Dr. Jerry Yocom

 Number of Pages

 Drug abuse is an ever-growing problem in the United States and in other parts of the world.
 The Appalachian region is one of the areas hit hardest by this epidemic.
 Since 2000, the number of overdose deaths in Appalachia has steadily risen while state and city governments analyze the potential causes for such a widespread issue.
 Many economic and medical explanations have been suggested, but it is also imperative to examine the cultural belief systems that might play a role in the persistent drug use.
 This study looks at the influence traditional Appalachian gender roles have on female drug users.
 Limited research has been done on drug abuse for women in conjunction with gendered societal pressures.
 The data presented here indicates that many gender expectations are prevalent parts of the female experience in Appalachia.
 The regional belief systems seem to pressure women in their personal relationships, in the workplace, and in their roles as mothers.
 Additionally, female drugs users in Appalachia proved to be particularly affected by these gender expectations, and data indicates that many gendered pressures contribute to initial and prolonged drug use.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Fowler, Lauren, "Exploring the Effect of Gender Roles on Female Drug Users in Appalachia" (2019).
-All Regis University Theses.
+Regis University Student Publications (comprehensive collection).
 941.